 Morocco Waterfalls contrasted the country’s rich diversity of cultural heritage as well as history.
 It felt as if the country was at a cultural crossroads between the European north, the Arabian east, and the Berbers who have inhabited the area for millennia.

-Even though we were drawn to the country by its waterfalls, we were pleasantly surprised by the sights and sounds as well as the myriad of unexpected surprises to a place of such contrasts to what we’re normally exposed to in everyday life.
-I’ve heard of Morocco being described as “sensory overload” and I would have to say that is the most succinct way of summarizing it.
+Even though we were drawn to the country by its waterfalls, we were pleasantly surprised by the sights and sounds as well as the myriad of unexpected surprises.
+Indeed, I think of Morocco as a “sensory overload” kind of experience, and I would have to say that is the most succinct way of summarizing it.

 No users have made a comment on this page

 Share your thoughts about what you’ve read on this page

 You must be logged in to submit content.
 Refresh this page after you’ve logged in.